mui/material-ui/docs/data/joy/getting-started/tutorial/tutorial.md

 ## Prerequisites

 - An app that has Joy UI installed.
-Follow the [quick start](/joy-ui/getting-started/quick-start/) to learn how to quickly install it.
+Follow the [usage](/joy-ui/getting-started/usage/) to learn how to quickly install it.

 ## Building the login page